Care Level: Moderate

 Diet Requirements: Kamaka rainbows are omnivores and relatively unfussy when it comes to food.
 A diet made up of various high quality vegetable based and protein based flake foods or floating pellet foods are ideal, in addition to offering frozen foods such as bloodworms, brine shrimp and daphnia.
 Variety is the spice of life in order to maintain color, immune function and longevity of your fish.

-Care Requirements: An established minimum 55 to 75 gallon aquarium is ideal for a group of Kamaka rainbows.
+Care Requirements: An established minimum 30 gallon aquarium is ideal for a small group of Kamaka rainbows.
 Given the activity level of this fish, the length of the aquarium is particularly important to consider.
 A tight fitting lid is highly suggested because some individuals are known to jump.
 Kamaka rainbows are intolerable of nitrite or ammonia spikes, and therefore should not be added into a biologically immature aquarium.
 Weekly water changes are encouraged to keep water parameters up to standard for Kamaka rainbows (Nitrates < 15 ppm), as they require clean water and will especially show dull coloration in deteriorating water parameters.
 Given their natural habitat, Kamaka rainbows like generous water movement and a well oxygenated environment that may only be achieved by a larger filtration system.
 An ideal aquascape for rainbowfish is dense, tall live plants on one side of the aquarium with open swimming space on the other side.
-Other décor is of insignificance to rainbowfish considering they mainly exploit the middle or top regions of the aquarium.
+Other decor is of insignificance to rainbowfish considering they mainly exploit the middle or top regions of the aquarium.
 Kamaka rainbows rarely conflict with tank mates, though males could flare up at each other to maintain their status in the pecking order.
 Barbs, danios, and larger tetras make excellent tank mates for Kamaka rainbows.
 This rainbowfish will not do well in soft or acidic water conditions.
 Recommended water conditions, 76-82° F, KH 10-20, pH 6.0-8.0.

 Purchase Size: Medium: 1-3/4” to 2”